ANGKRY/AngelikaKryska-Portfolio/README.md

 * GitHub - basic, for creating portfolio

-* SQL - basic, relational database management system

 * JavaScript - the basics of the basics

 * Xampp

+## Technology

+* SQL - basic, relational database management system

 ## IT groups on Facebook I follow